 Policy Title: Transfer of Nursing Credits Date: December 06, 1994

-Purpose: To provide a mechanism for the transference of nursing credits from other nursing programs to the University of Guam, School of Health, Nursing Program.
+Purpose: To provide a mechanism for the transfer of nursing credits from other nursing programs to the University of Guam, School of Health, Nursing Program.

 Policy Statement:

 College credits earned from courses taken at other Schools of Nursing may be accepted in lieu of required courses in the UOG, SOH, Nursing Program curriculum provided these courses cover similar content and objectives.